RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**
-SQL is a programming language used to manipulate data and databases.
+SQL is a programming language used to manipulate data and the database.
 RDBMS such as Oracle and MS SQL Server have different versions of SQL.
 <br />

 Relational databases organize data into tables.
 Tables have columns and rows.
 Columns establish attributes (data types) and rows are records (data points).
-Primary tables have a primary key which connects to the foreign key from fact tables.
+Primary tables have a primary key that connect to foreign key(s) from fact tables.
 Primary keys establish one to many relationships.
 <br />

-The language is broken down from statement, clauses, then key words.
+The language is broken down from statement, clauses, and key words.

 Table of contents below.

 In a data engineer role, the hardest part is data cleansing because I need the technical aptitude to tell sql what I want it to do.
 I want to have full control of the language to manipulate data.
-I want to know how to create my own syntax to solve the problems.
+I want to know how to create my own syntax to solve problems.
+Currently,
+- Data Cleansing tutorials gave me the skill of reading what a query is doing and I vagualy understand what is happening on the back end
+- I'm not used to translating problems to SQL queries.
+What can help me with that?
+Maybe just going through videos that interest me and accepting only the stuff that makes sense.
+- If I got my own dataset, it would help me craft data that execs might want to see.
+I think that's the best I can do at this point.
+The goal is to get up and walking, then when I'm at the environment I can get to running.
+So I have to get used to problems.
+WHAT I HAVE TO GET USED TO RN is attempting to solve problems with vague ass direcitons.
+I can do this through YT tutorials

 ---